Signed in as:

 One of the first mustangs at the Righteous Life Rescue Ranch.

-After lots of thought, it has been decided that Major has found his forever home at the Righteous Life Rescue Ranch.
+UPDATE: After lots of thought, it has been decided that Major has found his forever home at the Righteous Life Rescue Ranch.
 Matt and Major have developed a special bond, so Major will now be serving as Matt's personal service dog.

 Major was the first dog to be enrolled in the RLRR service dog training program.
 He is a 3-year old long-haired German Shepherd.
 Major found himself in a local humane society after biting a 16-year old girl.
 He was full of unchanneled energy and zero discipline when he first arrived at the ranch.